ForrestTech/Exemplum/README.md

 ### End to End Tests

-Exemplum end to end tests are implemented using [PlaywrightSharp](https://github.com/microsoft/playwright-dotnet) to drive a automated web UI tests.
+Exemplum end to end tests are implemented using [PlaywrightSharp](https://playwright.dev/dotnet/docs/intro/#installation) to drive a automated web UI tests you will need to install playwright to run the tests.
 The tests are written with [SpecFlow](https://specflow.org/) in the Gherkin syntax.
 You will need a plugin for your favourite IDE to run tests from within it.

 ### Load Tests